polettix/Data-Tubes/manual.md

 Baz
 ```

-you can do like this:
+You can do like this:

 ```perl
 use Data::Tubes qw< pipeline >;